|

 out and social events which had a distinctly "fun" ethos with less

+emphasis on competitive point scoring.
 Although the Club has now grown

 beyond the original members the atmosphere is still centred around

 having fun with horses and ponies in a carriage driving situation.
+We

 have proved to be a good "jumping off" point for complete novices who